Mark Master Masons

 The tracing board includes the method of decoding the Masonic cipher which was originally used to preserve the secrecy of minutes and also other writing in Freemasonry.

-The decoding clue is based upon the lines used in the game “nought and crosses”.
-Here is a simple example of encoding a message:
+The decoding clue is based upon the lines used in the game “noughts and crosses”.

 Progression within the Degree